 "Don't tell me to calm down.
 Calm was killing me."

 Sometimes characters have every reason to be angry, but they try to hold it back for various reasons.
-Sometimes, the reasons are selfish; sometimes, they are because they know it would be wrong to get angry or that blowing their top would have bad consequences (such as losing their job or getting killed); and sometimes, the reason is just for the sake of appearances.
+Sometimes, the reasons are selfish; sometimes, they are because they know it would be wrong to get angry or that blowing their top would have bad consequences (such as losing their job, or getting arrested, or even people may die); and sometimes, the reason is just for the sake of appearances.